Kurt Kittner: Atlanta Falcons

 Kittner was selected 158th overall in the fifth round of the 2002 NFL draft by the Atlanta Falcons.
 He saw no action in his rookie year, being third-string quarterback behind Doug Johnson and 2001 first overall pick, Michael Vick.
 In 2003, after a preseason injury sidelined Vick and ineffective play caused second-string quarterback Doug Johnson to be benched, Kittner saw his first regular season action.
 Playing in seven games (four of which he started), he threw for 391 yards, scoring 2 touchdowns and throwing 6 interceptions.
 The highlight was a 27–7 win over the New York Giants at Giants Stadium where Kittner threw for a touchdown.
 The Falcons ended the season however with a 5–11 record.

 Turbulent times

-Since then, Kittner has not seen any further playing time in the NFL, having been released from 5 different teams (the Falcons, Bengals, Giants, Patriots, and Steelers) in a 7-month span during the 2004 offseason.
+Kittner did not seen any further playing time in the NFL, being released from five different teams (the Falcons, Bengals, Giants, Patriots, and Steelers) in a seven month span during the 2004 offseason.
 He did manage to make headlines in 2005, leading the Amsterdam Admirals to an NFL Europe World Bowl Championship.
 His 239 passing yards and two touchdowns in World Bowl XIII earned him Most Valuable Player honors for the game.
-He is the second graduate of Schaumburg High School to earn the honor; Paul Justin won the award 10 years earlier for the Frankfurt Galaxy.
+He is the second graduate of Schaumburg High School to earn the honor; Paul Justin won the award ten years earlier for the Frankfurt Galaxy.